Gilgamech/SPArational/www/Information.md

   - Key feature is variable replacement system, allowing a reference to any other part of the data file through `$_.path.to.data`.
   - Enable full SPA operation, allowing switching between pages without reloading or using browser navigation.
 (This mode doesn't work well with current browsers, search engines, or user habits.)
   - Depreciated as hard to use.
 These are still supported but not recommended - instead, consider writing an API that uses this interface.
 This is how Sparational 4 Markdown support works.
+  - As of Sparational 4, has these requirements:
+    - `"jmlVersion": "30OCT2023"` or higher.
+    - Main page elements at `$_.pages.main.elements`
+    - Other pages optional.
+    - Variable rewrite may not be supported.

 - JSON page frames are from Sparational 4 beta.
 These:
   - Use a version of JML (JSON Markdown Language) to represent HTML instead of XML.